Rashomon Sets and Model Multiplicity in Federated Learning: Empirical Study

 \subsection{Comparison of Definitions}

 Figure~\ref{fig:global} shows the experimental results for the global and $t$-agreement Rashomon set definitions.
 We provide the cumulative distributions in Appendix~\ref{app:cum}.
 For the Dutch dataset, the global definition results in higher Rashomon ratios and higher multiplicity metrics.
 In contrast, the $t$-agreement definition yields smaller Rashomon sets, reflected in lower Rashomon ratios, and requires more permissive $\epsilon$ constraints to find valid sets.
 Yet, multiplicity metrics are lower.
 The centralized evaluation generally lies between or close to the global and the $t$-agreement definitions.
-Notably, the discrepancy metric is substantially higher under the centralized evaluation, suggesting that employing the Rashomon set in FL settings reduces prediction volatility between models compared to the centralized settings.
+Notably, the discrepancy metric is substantially higher under the centralized evaluation, suggesting that employing the FL Rashomon set definitions reduces prediction volatility between models in the Rashomon sets compared to building these based on centralized test data.

 For the ACS Income dataset, we observe similar results.
 However, for the 0.9-agreement setting, no Rashomon sets are found within the predefined constraint range.
 Overall, the $t$-agreement strategy identifies considerably fewer models under tight performance constraints.
 Centralized evaluation aligns with global evaluation across most metrics, except discrepancy, which again reaches exceptionally high values in the centralized evaluation.